About Harbor House

 Welcome to Harbor House, where you get to help change the world, one person at a time.

 Harbor House exists to help people who are unable to help themselves when they enter our doorway.
 Our clients come to us in active addiction, and they need genuine compassionate care and unconditional acceptance delivered in a non-judgmental, healing atmosphere.
 It is our responsibility to provide our clients with information and opportunity to practice a new way of living as they take their first steps on the pathway to lifelong recovery one day at a time.
-Each and every one of us, regardless of our position at Harbor House, plays a critical role in laying the foundation of that pathway to recovery.
-For our collective mission to succeed, we all have to show up, do our part to the best of our ability and support one another for the good of the clients we serve.

-Welcome to Harbor House where hope is offered freely to all.
+Welcome to Harbor House where hope lives.